IvanZhangDoIt/AI/Resource/Abbreviation.md

 3. Clara - [Blog](https://blogs.nvidia.com/blog/2018/03/28/ai-healthcare-gtc/) Medical Image Supercomputer , from Nvidia
 4. Cinematic rendering -  [Blog](https://blogs.nvidia.com/blog/2018/03/28/ai-healthcare-gtc/) pioneered by Elliot Fishman at Johns Hopkins University brings a new level of quality, ultimately saving time for radiologists and improving patient outcomes.
 5. NifyNet - [GitHub](https://github.com/NifTK/NiftyNet)

+## Companies

+1. Subtle Medical - [Website](https://subtlemedical.com/) a company which  is improving medical imaging for better acquisition, reconstruction, processing and analysis
+2. AiFi - AiFi, which is building checkout-free systems for stores of all sizes
+3. Kinema Systems - [Website](http://www.kinemasystems.com/)  which is creating robotics for logistics and manufacturing.

 ## Nvidia